Globalisation is a key driving force of modern education systems.

 A number of our graduates go on to obtain research degrees in Education and related topics.

-You should already have, or shortly complete, an undergraduate degree with at least a upper second-class or equivalent.
+You should already have, or shortly complete, an undergraduate degree in a relevant discipline such as English language, linguistics or education with a substantial English component.
+We would typically expect you to have achieved at least a upper second-class in your undergraduate degree.

 Make sure you enclose a personal statement with your application.
 This should be between 300 and 400 words in length, and cover: